devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Creation Context

 This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [(Technical University Cologne 2019)](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
 In addition to this, the guide was written in collaboration with Capgemini Cologne [(Capgemini 2019)](https://www.capgemini.com/us-en/).
-Capgemini released a guide on building an application in Angular [(Ambuludi, Linares, and Contributors 2019)](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the the flutter version of that.
+Capgemini released a guide on building an application in Angular [(Ambuludi, Linares, and Contributors 2019)](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.

 ## Structure